yujinyan/blog/content/blog/posts/notes-rabbitmq-spring-boot.md

 - Topic exchange
 - Headers exchange

-In this way, the publisher and subscriber are further decoupled from each other, and can be adapted to different workflows flexibly.
-The routing mechanism may look overwhelming at first sight, so we are sticking with the simplest Direct Exchange for the time being.
+The routing mechanism further decouples the publisher and subscriber, making it easy to adapt to different workflows.
+It may look overwhelming at first sight, so we are sticking with the simplest Direct Exchange for the time being.
 In this case, the message will be routed to subscribing queues with the same routing key.

+To learn more about RabbitMQ and AMQP, I would recommend [<cite>RabbitMQ in Depth</cite>](https://www.manning.com/books/rabbitmq-in-depth).
+Its clear explanation and illustration make it easier to grasp the concepts.

 ### Declarative configuration with Spring AMQP

 With Spring AMQP, we can configure the required AMQP entities in the message broker by registering them as beans in the application context.
 At runtime, Spring AMQP will issue requests to the broker and create them.

 I like this declarative approach.
 In some way, it's like Kubernetes without the nasty YAML configurations.